 “The first thing you have to have is a goal and the determination to keep at it, no matter what.
-Don’t give up, whatever happens,” Larrabee explained in a 2004 interview with Kristin L. Wells, an American Oil & Gas Historical Society volunteer.
+Don’t give up, whatever happens,” Larrabee explained in a 2004 interview with Kris Wells, American Oil & Gas Historical Society volunteer researcher and contributing editor.

 It helps to know something about the oil business, said the third generation Illinois Basin oilman.
 “The museum began way back in 1961 with a fellow named Enos Bloom, Larrabee noted.
 “In those days, the city of Oblong provided and maintained a building that housed donated artifacts.”

 Bloom’s efforts were commemorated in a small monument adjacent to the former museum building.
 “Without the hardware and memorabilia that local producers’ contributed back then, there could never have been a museum,” Larrabee said.

 Over the years, the original facility had deteriorated and the Oblong Oil Field Museum, as it was known at the time, faded as well.
 He regards the current building, completed in 2003, as one of the volunteer museum board’s great successes.

 In 1989, efforts began to revive and invigorate the museum and it was reincorporated as the tax-exempt Illinois museum.
 “I have become a shameless fundraiser,” said Larrabee, who understands the critical necessity for grant money as well as corporate and individual donations.

 With the support of former State Sen. Bill O’Daniel, the museum received a $100,000 grant from the state, making construction of the new building possible.
 The Illinois Petroleum Resource Board, Heath Foundation, Claypool Foundation, and Oblong Community Ruritan Club also provided much-needed funds.

 Bradford Supply Company of nearby Robinson erected an “Old Oil Field Supply Store” annex to the museum, to house a variety of artifacts unique to the early days of the petroleum business.